yofabronecoforo/C6EGHV/README.md

 Resources * | 10 strategic resources | 20 strategic resources | 30 strategic resources | 50 strategic resources

 - [ * ] Provided by EGHV

+Minimum-turn requirements are set to 0 for all __DEFINED__ and __ENABLED__ rewards, meaning that all such rewards will be available from turn 1 on.

 Units provided by most Military type rewards - including (Anti) Cavalry and Support type rewards, but excluding the Military Engineer reward - will be Era-specific and will spawn in a plot near the Goody Hut that produced the reward.
 Units provided by the Military Engineer reward, or by any other reward, will be the unit indicated by the reward and will spawn in the nearest city center.